-Jeremy Hunt's long and controversial tenure as Health Secretary comes to an end
+Longest-serving health secretary takes on top Foreign Office job

 He has frequently joked that he has argued to keep the health job a number of times.

-Before he was appointed Health Secretary, Hunt served as culture secretary.
+Before he was appointed Health Secretary, Mr Hunt served as culture secretary.

-But only a few months before being promoted to the health job, Hunt’s political career was hanging by a thread.
+But only a few months before being promoted to the health job, Mr Hunt’s political career was hanging by a thread.

 The then culture secretary was under intense pressure to resign over his contacts with Rupert Murdoch’s media empire while he was considering its BSkyB takeover bid.
 But then prime minister David Cameron stood by him.

-Hunt was pushed to the fore during the 2010 general election campaign, and he was appointed to the coalition cabinet that May, only five years after becoming an MP.
+Mr Hunt was pushed to the fore during the 2010 general election campaign, and he was appointed to the coalition cabinet that May, only five years after becoming an MP.

 The son of Admiral Sir Nicholas Hunt, he enjoyed a privileged upbringing that saw him educated at the prestigious Charterhouse school.

-He went on to read philosophy, politics and economics at Oxford, where he was a contemporary of Cameron and Johnson.
+He went on to read philosophy, politics and economics at Oxford, where he was a contemporary of Mr Cameron and Mr Johnson.

-Hunt later set up educational publishing firm Hotcourses, which has made him one of the wealthiest members of the Cabinet.
+Mr Hunt later set up educational publishing firm Hotcourses, which has made him one of the wealthiest members of the Cabinet.